Andrea McKenna • May 27, 2026

 GoToBorregoSprings.com, now connected with BorregoSun.com, is helping local content grow toward nearly 10,000 views a month and over 5400 active users (and growing!) through stories, events, tourism information, social media, and daily updates.

-Through regular station identification, listeners outside the area hear “Borrego Springs” multiple times an hour while KRAM 90.5 FM brings KPBS, NPR, and public media access to the Borrego Valley.
+Through regular station identification, listeners across the greater San Diego media market hear “Borrego Springs” multiple times an hour as KRAM 90.5 FM brings KPBS, NPR, and public media access to the Borrego Valley.

 Together, these platforms create new opportunities for daily local coverage, community storytelling, public media access, and youth internships in journalism, media, and digital communication.